Lall-091/sql-docs/docs/connect/ado-net/sql/azure-active-directory-authentication.md

 When you set the `Authentication` connection property in the connection string, the client can choose a preferred Microsoft Entra authentication mode according to the value provided:

-- The earliest **Microsoft.Data.SqlClient** version supports `Active Directory Password` for .NET Framework, .NET Core, and .NET Standard.
+- The earliest **Microsoft.Data.SqlClient** version supports `Active Directory Password` **[DEPRECATED]** for .NET Framework, .NET Core, and .NET Standard.
 It also supports `Active Directory Integrated` authentication and `Active Directory Interactive` authentication for .NET Framework.
 - Starting with **Microsoft.Data.SqlClient** 2.0.0, support for `Active Directory Integrated` authentication and `Active Directory Interactive` authentication is extended across .NET Framework, .NET Core, and .NET Standard.

   A new `Active Directory Service Principal` authentication mode is also added in SqlClient 2.0.0.
 It makes use of the client ID and secret of a service principal identity to accomplish authentication.